-Shares may be listed for trading on a regulated market and/or a multilateral trading facility in compliance with applicable laws and regulations.
-A SICAV whose shares are admitted to trading on a regulated market and which has an investment objective based on an index, must have implemented a mechanism to ensure that the price of its share does not deviate significantly from its net asset value.
+Shares may be listed for trading on a regulated market in compliance with applicable laws and regulations.
+IN this case, the SICAV must have implemented a mechanism to ensure that the price of its share does not deviate significantly from its net asset value.